-All full-time students paying Students’ Association fees have Health & Dental coverage, unless they have already opted out.
+All part-time and full-time students paying Students’ Association fees have Health & Dental coverage, unless they have opted out.
 Not sure if you’re eligible?

-For all students under the SAMU Health & Dental plan who do not receive FLEX, you’re covered for:
+For all students under the SAMU Health & Dental plan who do not want to use FLEX, our default plan option covers you for:

 -80% of prescription drug costs, up to $3,000 a year (Remember, this only applies to the generic brand of pharmaceuticals, so make sure to tell your pharmacist!
 Check if it is covered here).

 -80% of supplemental health costs (massage, psychologist, and physio).
 Some conditions apply.

 -100% of one dental exam per year, if you visit a dentist listed under the plan.
 70% of one dental exam per year, if you use an alternative dentist.
 More information here.

 -$750 maximum in dental coverage per year.
 Need more Dental specifics?

 -100% for vision care to a maximum of $100 for glasses or contact lenses every 24 months, as well as a maximum of $60 every 24 months for an eye exam.

 My Wellness Access

 Students who are members of the SAMU Health and Dental plan will have access to the My Wellness website.
 This site provides resources, assessments and more to help students who may be struggling with mental health concerns.
 It includes a 24/7 crisis line, online video counselling and the ability to create a personal care plan with a mental health professional.